-P-Funk and Prince & the Revolution led the world through the last stellar evolutionary stages of soul music as it was transmogrified through the pulverizing lens of the 1980s, when African-American culture gave way to an advanced African-Interplanetary civilizations.
+P-Funk and Prince & the Revolution led the world through the last stellar evolutionary stages of soul music as it was transmogrified through the pulverizing lens of the 1980s, when African-American culture gave way to an advanced African-Interplanetary civilization.
 Self-actualized artists and visionaries followed, reflecting and refracting their own interpretations as if translated by Samuel Delaney or Octavia Butler.
 This unwieldily titled collection documents ten successful experiments in privately-issued sci-fi soul music, lonely transmissions from a planet in a state of cultural fugue.
 Packaged in a one-way portal to the further limits of expression.
 Some assembly required.

 Visible and Invisible Persons Distributed in Space is out 9/27/2019.

-More from the Cabinet of Curiosities
+About the Cabinet of Curiosities:

 For Numero, taking time to explore the more esoteric possibilities of our creative practice provides a deeper understanding of the resulting piece of work.
 This curatorial exercise, usually relegated to mix tapes and oddball DJ nights, has allowed us to see the connections between our most far reaching corners.

 After years of whittling away at the art of compilation, this part of the practice came to the foreground, and an alternate view began to emerge.
 The outlines of a context beyond time and place, individual and scene.
 Threads sewn through the fabric of music history that tell a story primarily concerned with intentionality, psychic connections, and vibe.